 4-H Youth Development

-McDuffie County 4-H’ers develop skills that are valuable not only to the community, but also to the youths as they grow into successful adults.
-Approximately 700 students in grades four through 12 are enrolled in McDuffie County 4-H. Through a partnership with local schools, UGA Extension in McDuffie County conducts 25 monthly in-school educational programs encouraging fifth- and sixth-grade students to develop leadership, communication skills and self-confidence.
-In addition to in-school programming, McDuffie County 4-H hosts a Project SAFE (Shooting Awareness, Fun and Education) BB team, a consumer judging team and a poultry judging team.
-McDuffie County 4-H is also well-represented at Cloverleaf Project Achievement, Junior/Senior Project Achievement and summer camp.
+McDuffie County 4-H members develop skills that are valuable not only to the community, but also to the youth as they grow into successful adults.
+Approximately 700 students in grades four through 12 are enrolled in McDuffie County 4-H. Through a partnership with local schools, UGA Cooperative Extension conducts 25 monthly in-school educational programs encouraging fifth and sixth grade students to develop leadership, communication skills and self-confidence.
+In addition to in-school programming, McDuffie County 4-H hosts a project SAFE BB team, a consumer judging team and a poultry judging team.
+McDuffie County 4-H is also well represented at Cloverleaf Project Achievement and Junior/ Senior Project Achievement, as well as summer camp.
 With help from ANR and Family and Consumer Sciences (FACS) agents, McDuffie County 4-H hosted Food Week, a summer day camp that provided information on nutrition and healthy food choices, smart decisions at the grocery store and hands-on healthy food preparation and preservation methods.

 Family and Consumer Sciences